C2SP/C2SP/tlog-tiles.md

 too long (as defined by client policy), the client MUST fetch it to prevent delaying entries from being processed indefinitely.

+Logs MAY serve entries in different formats, for example due to backwards compatibility concerns.
+If they do, they SHOULD also serve entry bundles, and MUST serve the differently-encoded entries at a different URL from the specified entry bundle URL.

 ## Acknowledgements

 This design is based on the Go Checksum Database developed with Russ Cox and on